flipboxfactory/patron/docs/installation.md

 ### Option 2: Plugin Store
 Within your Craft CMS project admin panel, navigate to the 'Plugin Store' and search for `Patron`.
 Installation is a button click away.

+Once the plugin is installed, head over to [Configure] the plugin.

+[Configure]: ../configure "Configure - General Settings"